Skip to main content

 Your credit score in KOHO comes from Equifax.
 If you've recently updated your personal information like your name, birthdate, address, or phone number, it's a good idea to check and update this info on your Equifax profile too.
 Keeping your details consistent helps make sure everything is accurate.

-You can contact Equifax at 1-800-465-7166, or you can also log into your account on Equifax's website
+You can find Equifax's contact information on their Contact Us page, and you can also log into your account directly on their website.

 Did this answer your question?